johnpapa/ng-demos/cc-bmean/readme.md

 2. Run `npm install` (this will run `bower install` for you)

 ### MongoDB
-Install mongo via Home Brew
+Install mongo via Home Brew via Mac.
+Or install on Windows using from [MongoDB web site instructions](http://www.mongodb.org/downloads).

   brew install mongodb